chinhodado/persona5_calculator/README.md

  - There are DLC persona.
 If you don't own a DLC persona, it will be skipped during fusion.

-This calculator assumes that you own all DLC persona by default (you can change which DLC persona you own [here](https://chinhodado.github.io/persona5_calculator/#/setting)).
-It also assumes that when you do a rare fusion your persona is at the base level, so please keep that in mind if you don't get the same result as shown.
+This calculator assumes that you own **no** DLC persona by default (you can change which DLC persona you own [here](https://chinhodado.github.io/persona5_calculator/#/setting)).
+It also assumes that when you do a rare fusion your persona is at the **base level**, so please keep that in mind if you don't get the same result as shown.

 ### Note on fusion with Judgement arcana